forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 #### Equal template structure

-In most benchmarks, boilerplate themes are used.
-This isn’t a fair comparison, as the template structure can affect build time.

-So we put together _archive, single, and taxonomy_ templates for each test with the minimum amount of HTML markup needed, no CSS or JS to process or compile, and used the same data for both Hugo and Jekyll.
+We didn't want theme template structure to affect build times so we put together _archive, single, and taxonomy_ templates for each test with the minimum amount of HTML markup needed, no CSS or JS to process or compile, and used the same data for both Hugo and Jekyll.

 #### 1:1 feature comparison

-We didn’t want to benchmark against features that the two static site generators didn’t share, as this wouldn’t be a fair comparison.
-So we created two tests:
+Each [static site generator](/docs/faqs/glossary/static-site-generators/) has a different set of features.
+For instance, Hugo builds your sitemap, whereas Jekyll requires a plugin to do so.
+For this reason, we created two tests.

-* **Basic Test -** Raw build performance, without any plugins or similar features.
+* **Basic Test -** Without any plugins or similar features
-* **Advanced Test -** Build performance using common plugins/features, like sitemap and feed generation.
+* **Advanced Test -** Using common plugins and code to achieve a similar set of features (like sitemap and feed generation).

 #### Running the Benchmark